criteo-forks/compat_resource/README.md

 For example, if you create resources/myresource.rb, myresource can use `property`, `load_current_value` and `action` (no need to create a provider).
 If you want to create Resource classes directly, extend from `ChefCompat::Resource` instead of `Chef::Resource`.
 Properties, current value loading, converge_if_changed, and resource_name will all function the same across versions.

+NB: This cookbook does not do anything on recent (>= 12.5) chef versions.

 ## Custom Resources?

 Curious about how to use custom resources?
 Here are the 12.5 docs: